 The use of the logo is restricted to the BLS for promotional and advertising purposes and BLS certified attorneys only.
-The BLS certified specialist is responsible for the manner in which the logo is used in association with his or her name consistent with Rule of Professional Conduct 1-400(D)(6) and section 17.0 of the Rules Governing the State Bar of California Program For Certifying Legal Specialists.
+The BLS certified specialist is responsible for the manner in which the logo is used in association with his or her name consistent with Rule of Professional Conduct 1-400(D)(6) and Rule 3.126 of the Rules Governing the State Bar of California Program For Certifying Legal Specialists.

 BLS certification is an attribute of the certified attorney and not his or her law firm's.
 When using the logo, it must be clear to a reasonable person that the certification applies to an individual attorney and the identity of that attorney must be clearly indicated.
 The BLS logo may not be displayed in any manner that would lead a reasonable person to believe that a firm or other organization is certified by the BLS.

 Subject to the Rules of Professional Conduct and these guidelines, the BLS certified attorney may display the BLS logo in any communication.
 Appropriate uses would include the use of the logo in newspaper advertisements, yellow page listings, letterhead, business cards, pamphlets, brochures, television advertisements and Internet display.